How to Track GLP-1 Side Effects Effectively

 Use the 1–5 scale for every symptom entry.
 Use short food‑noise notes such as “low,” “moderate,” or “high” plus a brief context line.

-- Step 1: Set up your tracking environment – choose a dedicated GLP‑1 side-effect tracker (e.g., Pepio) and create a new log.
+Step 1: Set up your tracking environment – choose a dedicated GLP‑1 side-effect tracker (e.g., Pepio) and create a new log.
 Example: Start one log titled “GLP‑1 side effects” and record basic profile details like medication name and usual dose.
 Caution: Do not use the log to decide doses; follow instructions from your clinician or medication label.
+Try Pepio’s GLP-1 Symptom Log for quick symptom entries: GLP-1 Symptom Log.

 -